 3. Use Tickler Files

-- Daily / annual tickler: One option for this type of tickler is to create a hanging file folder for each month of the year – January through December (12 files total).
-Then create a hanging file folder for each day of the month — 1 through 31 (31 files total).
-Put each item you need to remember in the appropriate month folder that it needs to be handled, or you need to be reminded to take action.
+- Daily / annual tickler: For this type of tickler, you create a hanging file folder for each month of the year – January through December (12 files total).
+Then create a hanging file folder for each day of the month – 1 through 31 (31 files total).
+Put each item you need to remember in the month folder that it needs to be handled, or you need to be reminded to take action.
 At the beginning of each month, place the daily folders (1-31) behind that month’s main folder.
 Review the items in the monthly folder and place the specific items in the appropriate day of the month that you need to begin working on it or that it needs to be handled.
-This will require you check the tickler file on a daily basis so you don’t miss any important tasks or deadlines.
+This will require you check the tickler file on a daily basis, so you don’t miss any important tasks or deadlines.

 - Weekly / annual tickler: Another way you can create a tickler is with a weekly and annual set-up.
 As with the first option, create a hanging file folder for each month of the year – January through December (12 files total).
-Then create a hanging file folder for each week of the month – Week 1, Week 2, Week 3, Week 4, and Week 5 (5 files total).
-Put each item in the appropriate month folder that it needs to be handled, or you need to be reminded to take action.
-At the beginning of each new month, place the five weekly folders behind that month’s main folder and put each item in the week of the month that it needs to be handled.
-This will require you check the tickler file on a weekly basis so you don’t miss any important tasks or deadlines.
+Then create a hanging file folder for each week of the month – Week 1, Week 2, Week 3, Week 4, and Week 5 (five files total).
+Put each item in the month folder that it needs to be handled, or you need to be reminded to take action.
+At the beginning of each month, place the five weekly folders behind that month’s main folder and put each item in the week that it needs to be handled.
+This will require you check the tickler file on a weekly basis, so you don’t miss any important tasks or deadlines.

-Filing paper is a necessary part of our jobs.
-But it doesn’t have to consume all of your time or add a lot of stress to your day.
-By following these tips you can keep your to-file pile under control and keep papers from taking over your workspace.
+Filing paper is a necessary part of any admin’s job.
+But it doesn’t have to consume all of your time or add stress to your day.
+By following these tips you can keep your to-file pile under control and prevent papers from taking over your workspace.

 HOW TO USE THIS ARTICLE IN YOUR NEWSLETTER OR WEBSITE